faisalazam/MavenInActionWithGitHubActions/MavenSiteInAction/README.md

 ```

 ## Configuring Reports
-In order to configure a subset of the standard reports which are included by default, include the reporting in [pom.xml][pom-xml] file:
+In order to configure a subset of the standard reports which are included by default, include the reporting in [pom.xml](pom.xml) file:
 ```
 <reporting>
     <plugins>